The Curriculum for Bachelor of Science in Engineering (Electronics)

 § 7.8 - Limitation on the number of entries

 § 8 - Exemptions and complaints procedures

 8.1.1 When warranted by extraordinary circumstances, the Academic Study Board may grant dispensations from those rules of the Curriculum which have been laid down exclusively by the institution.
 In certain situations, where the student is elite athlete, entrepreneur or a chairman for an organisation under the Danish Youth Council (DUF), the Academic Study Board may grant a dispensation from the curriculum or the rules of SDU.
 The Academic Study Board may in all cases of dispensation, apart from when deciding upon extra examination attempts, consider the academic ability of the student in question.

 8.1.2 Any application for dispensation from the rules of the Curriculum must be made in writing, must be reasoned, and must be accompanied by relevant documentation.
 Costs related to acquiring such documentation shall be borne by the student.
-The Academic Study Board must have received the complete application no later than eight days prior to the meeting during which the application is to be processed.
+Find information on application deadlines here.

 § 8.2 - Complaints over exams